 Tourism HR Canada started a new three-year tourism labour research project in November 2017.
 Thanks to the generosity of Employment and Social Development Canada’s Sectoral Initiatives Program, Tourism HR Canada will undertake the research necessary to help minimize labour and skills imbalances and shortages, and ensure Canada’s tourism sector remains globally competitive and innovative.

-The latest high-level information on Canada’s tourism sector.
+View the latest high-level information on Canada’s tourism sector.

 Tourism by Federal Riding

 We provide data from the 2016 census on the number of tourism jobs in all 338 federal electoral ridings.
-Our maps, graphs and summaries provide information on the number of tourism employees, tourism employees as a percentage of the local labour force, and the share of the tourism labour force by industry segment.

-Census Data: Who Works in Tourism
+Who Works in Tourism

 The census is the most detailed source of data on the people who work in the tourism sector.
-We mine that data to develop profiles of our industry.
-Current information comes from the 2016 census.
-Our reports are national in scope.
-To enquire about provincial or regional level data, email email@example.com.

 Tourism Shortages: Jobs to Fill